 Treadmills are designed to tolerate different loads.
 A machine with a higher maximum user weight will generally cost a bit more.
 Exceeding the maximum user weight could seriously damage the treadmill or cause injury to the user.
 A more powerful motor will generally take more punishment and last longer.
-Check the "continuous-duty"rating, which is always less than the machine's "peak duty" rating.
-Peak duty is the maximum power potential, which can't be sustained.

 To allow you to monitor your heart rate while exercising, pulse sensors should be in a position where you can reach them easily and they don't impede your movement while you're working out.
-Having the sensors on a front handlebar is the easiest position for most people.

 You may save money by buying online – but before you do, you'd be wise to do a test run of the model(s) you're considering in a shop.
 A treadmill is a very subjective purchase and it needs to feel right.

 The price of some treadmills includes delivery and installation, so check if this is the case.
 Others are sold in the box and require installation, which can cost up to $200.
 Factor this into your budget.
 You can opt to assemble the treadmill yourself if you're mechanically minded and physically able to.
 In our treadmills review we found some can be difficult to assemble, requiring time and effort.

 The length of the warranty is the best indicator of quality and durability.
 Treadmills require regular maintenance and they do break down.
 Ensure you buy a treadmill with in-home warranty and service backup.
 You won't be able to fit a malfunctioning treadmill in the back of most cars without taking it apart completely, which isn't something most people want to do.